ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt01_introduction.md

 ---
-title: "What is Ray Tracing?"
+title: "What is ray tracing?"
 weight: 2

 ### FIXED, DO NOT MODIFY